iffy/wiish/CONTRIBUTING.md

 - You should be able to use the `wiish` command line tool without importing anything from `wiish` in your app.

-- If you want to write low-level OpenGL, you should be able to do that.
-Or if you want to use a higher-level library, you should be able to do that, too.

 - Auto-updating and logging should be usable no matter what GUI library you use.

 In other words, components shouldn't be interwined so much that they're inseparable.
 Instead, they should be easily replaced.
 Also, you should always be able to drop down to a lower level if needed.